contentauth/c2patool/README.md

 ### Speeding up signing

 By default c2patool will validate the signature immediately after signing a manifest.
-This can be disabled to gain a slight speed up by use the  `--no_signing_verify` option.
+This can be disabled to gain a slight speed up by using the  `--no_signing_verify` option.

 ### Configuring trust support